An 18th Century Pleated Petticoat

 The front panel is done in exactly the same manner as the back panel, except that the pleating will be done in the OPPOSITE direction.
 The box pleat at center front faces outward instead of being inverted, and all knife pleats face OUTWARD to the SIDE EDGES of the panel.

-Attaching the waist tapes:
+Attaching the Waist Tapes:

 For your waist tapes, cut 2 lengths of 5/8 inch wide cotton or linen tape at double your initial waist measurement.
-Hem the ends to stop them unraveling.

 Mark the midpoint of one of your tapes, and align it with the midpoint of a panel, setting the edge of the tape against your sewn basting line.
 Pin or baste the tape to the panel along the length of the half waist.